Stuycs-K/project03-final-09-murtazanerd/DEVLOG.md

 Attempting signal handling, successfully got signal throwback to one client but not to the other. `(41 min)`
 `2:10 - 2:50 (class)`
 Attempted signal handling.
 Made some progress.
 Stuck on clients sending pid information to each other without blocking. `(41 min)`

+### 2025-01-17 - 2025-01-20
+The project was done by this point, so I did nothing.
+However, I did try signal handling a couple of times, just for it all to be janky and not work. `(~3 hours in all that time)`

+### 2025-01-21
+`???`
+Finished project video, final tweaks, and now finishing devlog and proposal.
+This was a very fun project.
+I loved it.